Education

 Childhood Bilingual Problems

-The learning of the two languages, in this case, English and Spanish take place at the same time.
+The learning of the two languages, in this case, English and Spanish, takes place at the same time.
 The mind of the child is quite fresh and thus takes anything that comes its way.
 At the end of the day, the language that the child learns fails to meet the qualifications of either of the two languages.
 It becomes impossible to speak fluently in either of the languages.
-As such, the ultimate goal of enhancing better understanding of the child as well as better and fluent communication becomes impossible.
+As such, the ultimate goal of enhancing a better understanding of the child as well as better and fluent communication becomes impossible.
 Even as one grows, he or she takes the language as being one and uses it inseparably.
 The child ends up being unable to learn the actual language.

 Conclusion